tuva-health/docs/docs/knowledge-base/quality-measures.md

 #### Intermediate

-The intermediate tables contain the complex logic for each quality measure.
-The models are organized by denominator, numerator, and the various exclusions.
+The intermediate tables contain the logic for calculating each quality measure.
+The subfolder for each quality measure contains that measure's specific logic for calculating the denominator, numerator, and exclusions.
+Many measures use the same logic for calculating exclusions, such as dementia or hospice.
+This shared logic can be found in the shared exclusions subfolder.

 #### Final